Photo: Brett Monroe Garner

 The goal of sunlight reflection methods (SRM) – also known as solar geoengineering – would be to cool the planet and reduce the risks of climate change.

 Many climate risks are closely tied to temperature, so geoengineering with SAI could help reduce many climate impacts if deployed carefully alongside emissions cuts.
-However, it could not offset all the effects of climate change and would also introduce new risks.
+However, it could not offset all the effects of climate change and would also introduce new risks or shift how risks are distributed.

 How would the risks of deploying SAI compare to the risks of climate change?